Competency framework for energy advisors and energy modellers

-An energy advisor (EA) registered with Natural Resources Canada (NRCan) means

-    that the person has met and maintained all required qualifications to deliver

-    EnerGuide rating services for eligible homes in Canada.
-In general, an energy

-    advisor must demonstrate knowledge and experience in key areas such as:
+An energy advisor (EA) registered with Natural Resources Canada (NRCan) means that the person has met and maintained all required qualifications to deliver EnerGuide Rating services for eligible homes in Canada.
+In general, energy advisors have to show they have knowledge and experience in key areas such as:

 How to use it

 The framework can be used for many purposes, including:

 Energy advisors and energy modellers are encouraged to assess their own competencies and improve their knowledge and skills as needed.